TypeStrong/ts-loader/README.md

 ### React JSX

 This loader supports using [jsx-typescript](https://github.com/fdecampredon/jsx-typescript).
 Simply install jsx-typescript and use the `compiler=jsx-typescript` option.
+Note that you will need to use ts-loader@0.3.x in order to use this as 0.4.x and above is not API-compatible.

-If for some reason using `jsx-typescript` doesn't work or you want to use the official TypeScript take a look at [ts-jsx-loader](https://github.com/jbrantly/ts-jsx-loader).
+You may also be interested in using [ts-jsx-loader](https://github.com/jbrantly/ts-jsx-loader).

 ## Building from source